PER

 "Whether they are living with HIV, migrants, Afro-descendants or indigenous– all these intersections generate exponential stigma and discrimination and place them in extreme vulnerability," says UNAIDS Director for the Andean Countries (Peru, Ecuador, Bolivia, and Colombia), Andrea Boccardi.
 "It puts them in such a precarious situation that it makes it difficult to access health services, food security, employment, education, and justice.
 Although self-employed sex work in Peru is legal, they have always been criminalized."

-Given the situation of violence against sex workers in Peru, the organisations led by Ángela and Alejandra are among those implementing a plan with the Peruvian Ministry of Women and Vulnerable Populations to address violence against women sex workers in the country.
+Given the situation of violence against sex workers in Peru, the organizations led by Angela and Alejandra, along with other organizations such as the Asociación Civil T.S.
+Rosas Mujeres de Lucha, are among those implementing a plan with the Peruvian Ministry of Women and Vulnerable Populations to address violence against sex workers in the country.

 More than 100 police officers have already been trained by courses designed and facilitated by cis and transgender sex workers.
 The training provided knowledge on human rights, stigma, and discrimination, and their essential role as guarantors of justice to contribute to adopting a human rights-based approach in their work throughout the country.